Making mission-oriented innovation more than just words

 The long tradition of orienting innovation to big missions and challenges has had a useful recent boost.
 It has, once again, become central to the rhetoric of industrial strategy in the UK, EU and other countries.
 But are we missing a big opportunity?

-It’s been promoted by figures including Greg Clark, Secretary of State for BEIS in the UK, Carlos Moedas, EU Commissioner for research, and in academia by Mariana Mazzucato now at UCL, where a new centre for mission-oriented innovation has been set up with substantial funds.
+Mission-oriented innovation has been promoted by figures including Greg Clark, Secretary of State for BEIS in the UK, Carlos Moedas, EU Commissioner for research, and in academia by Mariana Mazzucato now at UCL, where a new centre for mission-oriented innovation has been set up with substantial funds.

 This is a welcome revival, and a healthy antidote to the opposing views that favour R&D funding being allocated either just according to the wishes of business, or just in response to researchers’ enthusiasms.